Chilean Central Valley and Peru Highlights: Wine Country, Culture, and Incan Sites

 Accommodations: Hotel Magnolia

 Hotel Magnolia is set in a renovated 1929 mansion in downtown Santiago, close to Santa Lucia Hill, museums, the historic center, and Barrio Lastarria.
 Designed by award-winning architect Cazú Zegers, who also designed traveler-favorite hotel Tierra Patagonia, the Hotel Magnolia seamlessly blends preserved historic marble and vintage furnishings with modern amenities.
-The 42-room hotel offers a restaurant, bar, library, and rooftop lounge with panoramic views.Alternative lodging options: Lastarria Boutique Hotel, Singular Santiago
+The 42-room hotel offers a restaurant, bar, library, and rooftop lounge with panoramic views.Alternative lodging options: Casa Bueras Lastarria Boutique, Singular Santiago

 HISTORIC HIGHLIGHTS, THE CENTRAL MARKET, AND SAN CRISTOBAL HILL